 Although this may vary by major or campus, we expect that at least 75% of your courses will be delivered in person, on your home campus.
-The majority of students currently take at least one online course per semester, so this is consistent with what most students are experiencing now.
+Most students currently take at least one online course per semester, so this is consistent with what most students are experiencing now.

 Yes, your financial aid and scholarship commitments will carry over.
 As always, privately funded scholarships will be awarded disbursed based on the donor’s criteria.

-The integrated university is being designed to reduce the financial burden on students and their families while supporting the financial sustainability of our campuses.
+The integrated university is being designed to minimize the financial burden on students and their families while supporting the financial sustainability of our campuses.

 Yes, we expect to have a single application process for students across the integrated university as part of a seamless admissions process for students enrolling in Fall 2022.

 For now, you will enroll at the campus you choose – California, Clarion or Edinboro.
-Once the integrated university is formally approved, incoming students will enroll in the new integrated university, then choose the courses and campus location they prefer.
+Once the integrated university is formally approved, incoming students will enroll in the new integrated university, then choose the academic program and campus location they prefer.

 Current students who have declared a major will be able to complete a degree within that major.

-We are pursuing a path with the NCAA that allows us to continue our current complement of intercollegiate sports at Cal U and our partner campuses.
-For student-athletes currently being recruited, this path would provide the ability to retain our existing sports teams.
+We are pursuing a path with the NCAA that allows us to retain and continue our current complement of intercollegiate sports and existing sports teams.